brady-welsh/2019_CampyPerio_Hons/2_MALT/ACAD-MALT-Alignment.md

 This script was then executed on the UofA's HPC; Phoenix, using `sbatch`

 These .rma6 files were then moved to a MEGAN server and opened in the MEGAN GUI.
+In MEGAN the alignments can be visualised and the proportions of each taxa present in the samples can be seen.